PactInteractive/image-downloader/README.md

 Change Log
 ================
 2.2:
+- Removed the unnecessary permission to access tabs
 - Save the value of the URL filter
 - Another attempt to fix some sizing issues